armakuni/nodejs-intro-to-devops-workshop/README.md

 Quit Docker Desktop app for turning off the docker and kubernetes.

+## Set up a CICD pipeline

+ToDo: Add few points about CICD pipeline and suggest we are going to use CircleCI for this purpose.

-## Setting up a basic CircleCI pipeline
+### Setup a basic CircleCI pipeline

 The objective of this section is now to automate all* the steps we have manually performed above using CircleCI.